SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |12 Months Ended|

-Principles of Consolidation – The Consolidated Financial Statements include the balance sheets, statements of operations, stockholders' equity, and cash flows of the Company, TOCCO, TC, SHR, GSPL and PEVM.
-Other entities which are not controlled but over which the Company has the ability to exercise significant influence are accounted for using the equity method of accounting.
+Principles of Consolidation – The consolidated financial statements include the balance sheets, statements of income, comprehensive income, stockholders’ equity, and cash flows of the Company, TOCCO, TC, SHR, GSPL and PEVM.
+Other entities which are not controlled but over which the Company has the ability to exercise significant influence such as AMAK, are accounted for using the equity method of accounting.
 All intercompany profits, transactions and balances have been eliminated.

 Cash, Cash Equivalents and Short-Term Investments - Our principal banking and short-term investing activities are with local and national financial institutions.
 Short-term investments with an original maturity of three months or less are classified as cash equivalents.

-Inventories – For SHR, finished products and feedstock are recorded at the lower of cost, determined on the first-in, first-out method (FIFO), or market.
+Inventories - Finished products and feedstock are recorded at the lower of cost, determined on the last-in, first-out method (LIFO); or market for SHR.
 For TC, inventory is recorded at the lower of cost or market as follows: (1) raw material cost is calculated using the weighted-average cost method and (2) product inventory cost is calculated using the specific cost method.

 Trade Receivables and Allowance for Doubtful Accounts – We evaluate the collectability of our trade receivables and adequacy of the allowance for doubtful accounts based upon historical experience and any specific customer financial difficulties of which we become aware.
-For the year ended December 31, 2020, we decreased the allowance for doubtful accounts balance by $129,000 due to the write off of previously allowed for receivables.
-For the year ended December 31, 2019, we decreased the balance by $23,000 due to collections of previously allowed for receivables.
-For the year ended December 31, 2018, we increased the balance by $152,000 due to concerns regarding collectability for a specific customer.
+For the year ended December 31, 2016, we increased the balance by $90,000 due to an increase in sales in countries where there is a greater risk of default and limited recourse should this occur.
+For the years ended December 31, 2015, and 2014, the allowance balance was not increased.
 We track customer balances and past due amounts to determine if customers may be having financial difficulties.
 This, along with historical experience and a working knowledge of each customer, helps determine accounts that should be written off.
-Amounts written off were $129,000, nil and nil in 2020, 2019 and 2018, respectively.
+During 2016 we wrote off one account for approximately $93,000.
+No amounts were written off in 2015 and 2014.

 Plant, Pipeline and Equipment - Plant, pipeline and equipment are stated at cost.
 Depreciation is provided over the estimated service lives using the straight-line method.
 Gains and losses from disposition are included in operations in the period incurred.
 Maintenance and repairs are expensed as incurred.
 Major renewals and improvements are capitalized.